School Improvement Plans

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides parents with an additional measure of school performance in the form of School Performance Grades.
 Beginning with the 2013–14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.

 The School Performance Grades are based 80 percent on the school’s achievement score (student proficiency) and 20 percent on students’ academic growth.
-At Dublin Primary, the achievement score for the 2023-2024 school year is based on how well the students performed on the 3rd, 4th, and 5th Grade Reading and Math End-of-Grade Assessments, and 5th Grade Science.
+At Dublin Primary School, the achievement score for the 2024-2025 school year is based on how well the students performed on the End-of-Grade Reading, Math, and Science End-of-Grade Assessments.

 A low performing school is required to develop an improvement plan that specifically addresses how the school will improve both the school performance grade and school growth score.
-The plan will also include how central office administrators and I will work with, and monitor the progress of Dublin Primary.
-The school is already engaged in the work of refining its plan to present to the Board of Education at the October meeting, scheduled for 6 p.m. on Monday, October 14, 2024.
+The plan will also include how central office administrators and I will work with, and monitor the progress of Dublin Primary School.
+The school is already engaged in the work of refining its plan to present to the Board of Education at the October meeting, scheduled for 6 p.m. on Monday, October 13, 2025.
 The final plan will be available for review on the school’s website.

-One of our top priorities for 2024-2025 is to improve our School Performance Grade.
-There are a number of strategies that the school has in place to help improve student performance including:
+One of our top priorities for 2025–2026 is to improve our School Performance Grade.

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.
 Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.

-If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please don’t hesitate to contact Mr. Jason Folsom, principal at Dublin Primary, by calling (910) 862-2202, or by email, jlfolsom@bladen.k12.nc.us.
+If you have any questions regarding the School Performance Grade or the school’s plans for improvement, please do not hesitate to contact Jason Folsom, principal at Dublin Primary School, by calling (910) 862-2202, or by email, jlfolsom@bladen.k12.nc.us.

 Sincerely,